Eat More Fruits and Veggies: The Best Way to Eat an Onion

 2 medium onions

-Oil for frying (I use palm kernel oil)
+Oil for frying (I use palm shortening)

 Whisk together the flour, salt, egg and milk.
 Slice onions into rings.
 Heat a few tablespoons of oil in a skillet.
 Turn heat down to medium.
 Dip a few onion slices into the batter to thoroughly coat.
 Fry them in the oil, turning once.
 Cook on each side for 1-3 minutes each.
 Remove onion rings and devour immediately and place on a plate for serving.
 Continue to fry onion rings until batter is gone.
 You can keep onion rings warm in a 200 degree oven while you continue to cook the remaining rings.